Watsonella

-Watsonella is a genus of 'mollusc' known from early (Terreneuvian) Cambrian strata.
+Watsonella is an extinct genus of mollusc known from early (Terreneuvian) Cambrian strata.
+It has been hypothesized to be close to the origin of bivalves.
+It contains a single species, Watsonella crosbyi.

 The genus is closely related to Anabarella, with which it bears many morphological similarities, including a laminar internal shell microstructure said to connect it with the early bivalves Fordilla and Pojetaia.